theNewDynamic/whatsnous.com/content/production/the-night-swimmer.md

 image_credit: ''
 images:
 - "/uploads/featured_image-the-night-swimmer.jpg"
+people:
+- contributor: contributors/laurie-welz.md
+  role: Writer, Director
 title: The Night Swimmer
-people:
-- contributor:

 ---
 Laurie Weltz is an award-winning writer, director and editor.
 Her first film, *Wrestling with Alligators*, premiered at Sundance, where it was nominated for the Grand Jury Prize.
 The film was released theatrically and on video and television.